sean1rose/coderbyte/README.md

 Coderbyte Challenges analyzed line for line.

-I started running through the easy coderbyte challenges on 11/30/13.
+I started running through the "easy" coderbyte challenges on 11/30/13.
 This was originally done as preparation for my applying to Hack Reactor.
 With the help of Google, I was able to stumble across leanena's answers:

 https://github.com/leaena/coderbyte